DSD-DBS/capella-dockerimages/README.md

    <feature patch zip file>,<install iu>,<tag>
    ```

+Please ensure that the `patch_info.csv` contains an empty line at the end otherwise
+the last feature patch might not be installed.

 ### 4. Docker images `capella/remote` and `t4c/client/remote`

 The remote images allow to extend the